 Eggjenibba is located close to Byrkjelo, a small town located along the E39 Highway in Sogn og Fjordane county, central Norway.
 It's a charming pyramidal peak, surrounded by beautiful mountain lakes and green valleys.
-A fine route is running on its NNW ridge, nothing more than a very pleasant scrambling Class 2 - Class 3 without using the fixed ropes - but involving an interesting climb with spectacular views all around.
+A fine route is running on its NNW ridge, nothing more than a very pleasant scrambling Class 2 - or Class 3 without using the fixed ropes - but involving an interesting climb with spectacular views all around.
 Well visible from Byrkjelo, Eggjenibba really seems much more difficult to climb than it is, when you’re looking to its North side from the town.
 The only short sections needing an easy climb are equipped with iron chains and fixed ropes and chains between 960 m and 1080 m elevation.
 Notwithstanding the low difficulty, the mountain’s crossing rising along the North-North-West ridge and descending on the South side towards Lake Heggheimsvatnet and Øvredalen valley is quite a worthwhile adventure.
-It's a very popular route amongst Norwegian mountaineers – gives a very satisfactory experience and a gratifying sensation of seclusion in spite of its quite closeness to the town; a very pleasant, soft and interesting introduction to the ineffable wilderness of Norwegians greatest mountains!
+It's a very popular route amongst Norwegian mountaineers giving a satisfactory experience and a gratifying sensation of seclusion in spite of its closeness to the town; a very pleasant, soft and advisable introduction to the ineffable wilderness of Norwegian greatest mountains!

 Eggjenibba NNW Ridge - South Side CrossingEggjenibba NNW - S Crossing

 Difficulty: Class II, Class III without using chains